john30/ebusd-configuration/README.md

 * `cc`: circulation circuit
 * `sc`: solar circuit

-These are sometimes also used as suffix in filenames (e.g. `23.ehp.cc.csv`) in order to note the component type as replacement for the device identifier not revealing the type in the first place.
+These are sometimes also used as suffix in filenames (e.g. `23.ehp.cc.tsp`) in order to note the component type as replacement for the device identifier not revealing the type in the first place.

 For a single heating installation, a component type may be present in several instances (e.g. two mixers).
 In case these share the exact same message definitions (besides a different target address), this is reflected here as symbolic link to the `main` definition file.

 Mixers and room controllers usually are available for more than one heating circuit.
-If so, these files are available multiple times with the heating circuit number appended, e.g. "mc2.4.csv" for heating circuit 4.
+If so, these files are available multiple times with the heating circuit number appended, e.g. "mc2.4.tsp" for heating circuit 4.
 For the primary heating circuit the number is not appended, though.

-## Working on the definitions
-For many years, the CSV file based definitions served a good purpose.
-However, these are rather hard to read and understand and as such, there is a new approach of working with message defintions.

-Please refer to the [guidelines for details](guidelines.md).

 ## Contact